-In a city like Milwaukee, which has a lot of professional sports teams for its size and more bars per capita than just about any city in the nation, drawing the line between bars and sports bars can be tricky.
+In a city like Milwaukee, which has several professional sports teams for its size and more bars per capita than just about any city in the nation, drawing the line between bars and sports bars can be tricky.
 But we took a shot at it anyway and scooped up the Brew City's best sports bars.

 The 4th Base